shivannis/xandr-docs-public/xandr-docs/monetize/explore-campaigns.md

 ---
 title: Explore Campaigns
-description: The article outlines the Campaigns screen, emphasizing its features like displaying key metrics for all campaigns, identifying serving issues, quick access to individual campaign details, and enabling bulk editing and reporting. ms.date: 10/28/2023
+description: Explore the Campaigns screen, highlight key metrics, detect issues, access campaigns swiftly, and enable bulk editing/reporting. ms.date: 10/28/2023
 ---

 # Explore campaigns

 The **Campaigns** screen shows you essential metrics about all campaigns under an advertiser or under a specific line item, informs you of conditions preventing campaigns from serving, provides quick access to each campaign's details, and offers bulk editing and reporting options.

 **Automatic archiving of objects:** Campaigns that have not served or been edited in more than 180 days and that are not scheduled to serve in the future are automatically archived.
 If a campaign is in the "archived" state, it cannot spend or be edited.
 However, it can still be copied, deleted or used in reports (or exported for use in an external reporting tool).
 In addition, once an object is archived, any child objects it may own (e.g., **Insertion Order >  Line Item** **> Campaign**) will also be archived and no additional child objects may be created beneath the archived parent object.
 For details, see [Automatic Archiving of Buy-Side Objects](automatic-archiving-of-buy-side-objects.md).